pattisdr/lookit/README.md

 Ember.js enforces a very strict convention over configuration model.
 This means the names user here must correspond directly with files in `app/templates/`, `app/routes/`, and `app/controllers`.
 For example, the 'faq' route has a corresponding template file  `app/templates/faq.hbs`.
 Templates are compiled using [handlebars.js](http://handlebarsjs.com/), hence the .hbs extention.
-Generally for modifying most static content it's sufficient to modify the template for the page that needs changing.e
+Generally for modifying most static content it's sufficient to modify the template for the page that needs changing.

 ##### Sub-routes